FLOWER HOUSE INSTAGRAM FAQs (updated 3/3/22)

 from lisa waud, flower house founder and creative director: in 2015, i produced flower house with the “simple” goal of bringing joy and awe to flower house visitors through a large-scale art installation filling a house with flowers and plants. in the years since, i continue to recognize the privilege i have primarily by being white as an artist in detroit—and a white person in america—my whiteness has always afforded me a foundation to imagine and accomplish this immense project and the art i continue to do.

-detroit Black farmer land fund (DBFLF), giving ownership of city land to Black farmers. while the organization was launched specifically to raise money, i immediately thought of the flower house property. at the time, the land was planted and maintained as a public park, which felt like a pleasant ending to the story of my project. it was immediately obvious to me that the real ending of the flower house story should be the beginning of a new story. i reached out to DBFLF about donating the land to them.
+in 2020, thinking along these lines, i was excited to learn about the detroit Black farmer land fund (DBFLF), giving ownership of city land to Black farmers. while the organization was launched specifically to raise money, i immediately thought of the flower house property. at the time, the land was planted and maintained as a public park, which felt like a pleasant ending to the story of my project. it was immediately obvious to me that the real ending of the flower house story should be the beginning of a new story. i reached out to DBFLF about donating the land to them.

 fast forward to a year later, DBFLF co-founder erin bevel let me know they had matched the property to a community visionary interested in developing a children’s sensory garden. after some discussion about how to utilize the social media following that flower house accrued, erin offered that sharing my realization about my privileged position as a white person could encourage other white folx in detroit and in the US to look at their own resources for opportunities for restorative economics.